-Reporting of the results is centered on two efforts: the Congestion Management Process (CMP) - which is required for TMAs and regulated in 23 CFR 450.320 - describing the current operation of the regional system and the performance measures which track how the investments made, and thus the regional system, are meeting the calibration and travel reports.
-Coordination for future survey or other travel behavior data collection.
+Reporting of the results is centered on two efforts: the Congestion Management Process (CMP) - which is required for TMAs and regulated in 23 CFR 450.322 - describing the current operation of the regional system and the performance measures which track how the investments made, and thus the regional system, are meeting the goals and objectives outlined in the 2015-2035 RTSP.
+Several of the MAP-21/FAST performance measures have been codified by FHWA/ FTA and targets for each of the measures are being set by ODOT and SAMTD, and eventually SKATS.
+The data will be used to report on these as specified under federal regulations.
+(See section I.A)